 “I want to let them know that we have suffered and are leading difficult lives.
-We have lost our dignity and hope” said a refugee woman in South Sudan.
+We have lost our dignity and hope”

 What began as a temporary escape has turned into prolonged displacement.
 Many families fled with almost nothing, expecting a quick resolution.
 Today, most are entering a fourth year without stable housing.
 Living conditions vary, from overcrowded camps to shared accommodations in unfamiliar cities, but the struggle to survive is universal.